inrotation/quest-submissions/README.md

 4. We couldn't save something to our account storage inside of a script because we read (and not change) data within a Script

-5. As only the Account holder has authorization, you would not be able to to save something to my account.
+5. As only the account holder has authorization, you would not be able to to save something to my account.

 6.
 	Contract: